zcash/zips/draft-zip-hybrid-deferred-devfund.md

 ### Hybrid Deferred Dev Fund Allocation

-The Zcash Development Fund SHALL be enacted in Network Upgrade 6 and last for 2 years.
+The Zcash Development Fund SHALL be enacted in Network Upgrade 6 and last for 1 year.
 The Dev Fund would consist of 20% of the block subsidies, split into 2
 slices:

 * 60% to a deferred Dev Fund “lockbox”.